Sevier County is no place to be broke during the holidays.

-Think of this like a Christmas test of willpower.
+Think of this as a Christmas test of willpower.

 2. Go for a drive

-Pigeon Forge is significantly better decorated than Marion was and it’s worth loading the kids in the car to cruise the strip and look at all the lights.
+Pigeon Forge is significantly better decorated than Marion was.
+It’s worth loading the kids in the car to cruise the strip and look at all the lights.

 1. Visit the Old Mill Square in Pigeon Forge

 The Old Mill is, well, an old mill built in 1830 and still functions today.

 Again, you will be tempted to spend money at one of the many diverting little shops and restaurants.
 Still, admission is free to come and explore.